Closures & Hours Changes

 As in other gastrointestinal malignancies, the predominant modality of treatment is surgery when resection is possible, and cure relates to the ability to completely resect the cancer.

-Carcinoid tumors of the small intestine are covered elsewhere as a separate cancer entity.
-(Refer to the PDQ summary on Gastrointestinal Carcinoid Tumor Treatment [Adult] for more information.)
+Neuroendocrine tumors of the small intestine are covered elsewhere as a separate cancer entity.
+For more information, see Gastrointestinal Neuroendocrine Tumors Treatment.

 Tumors that occur in the small intestine include the following: